PoisotLab/MS_befwm_softwarenote/ms.md

 We implement the model as described by @bros06ase, which is itself explained in greater detail in @will07hyi.
 This model describes the flows of biomass across trophic levels, primarily defined by body size.
-It distinguishes populations based on two variables known to drive many biological rates: body mass (how large an organism is, *i.e.* how much biomass it stocks) and metabolic type (where the organism get its biomass from, and how it is metabolized).
+It distinguishes populations based on two variables known to drive many biological rates: body mass (*i.e.* how large an organism is, how much biomass it stocks) and metabolic type (where the organism get its biomass from, and how it is metabolized).
 Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions.
 The governing equations below